About acupuncture

 How many treatments you’ll need depends on your symptoms, how long you’ve had them and other health factors.
 Treatment tends to be weekly to start and can then be spaced out as your body responds.
 Mostly a difference is felt after the first or second treatment and sustained with additional treatment.

-You're likely to feel more like yourself, sleep better, have more energy, feel more joy and be able to cope with life's ups and downs with greater confidence.
+After your treatment you're likely to feel calm and relaxed.
+With regular treatment you’re likely to feel more like yourself, sleep better, have more energy, feel more joy and be able to cope with life's ups and downs with greater confidence.